 Photographing the moon with your iPhone is difficult because it is too small for the automatic exposure.
 The dark sky around the very bright moon causes the moon to be overexposed.
 The result is a bleached moon without details.
-I have tested three camera apps on my iPhone 8 Plus to see which one is best to take a picture of the moon.
+I tested three camera apps on my iPhone 8 Plus to see which one is best to take a picture of the moon.

 I have photographed the moon with these iPhone camera-apps